 - 2 cloves garlic minced

-- 1 deli roasted chicken skinned and boned, cut into bite-sized pieces
+- 1 deli roasted chicken or turkey skinned and boned, cut into bite-sized pieces

 - 2, 15- ounce cans cannellini beans rinsed and drained

 - 2 cups commercial salsa